djalbat/easy-file-system/README.md

 A file system explorer and a rubbish bin.

 The file explorer can be populated with file and directory names.
-It takes handlers for opening files and for moving and removing files an directories.
-Removing files and directories is done by dragging them into the rubbish bin.
-Or the explorer element can be altered programmatically.
+It takes handlers for opening files, moving and removing entries and so on.

 ### JSX support